aimms/documentation/platform/solvers/aoa.rst

 * being able to use different solvers NLP/MIP solvers during the algorithm in order to increase the chance to obtain feasible solutions, or even
 * being able to modify the submodels in a problem-specific manner in between algorithm steps.

-For a full description of the outer approximation algorithm implemented in AIMMS see Chapter 21 in the :doc:`Language Reference <../../aimms_ref>`.
+For a full description of the outer approximation algorithm implemented in AIMMS see :doc:`lr:optimization-modeling-components/aimms-outer-approximation-algorithm-for-minlp/index`.

 GMP Library
 -----------